Quantum Information Meets Quantum Matter -- From Quantum Entanglement to Topological Phase in Many-Body Systems: Universality classes of many-body wave functions

-To study the universality classes of many-body wave functions, a natural idea is from the LU transformations as discussed in Sections~\ref{Qphase_LU} and \ref{sec:liquid}.
-In this section we will analyze the classes of wave functions under LU transformations, or more generally, gLU transformation.
+To study the universality classes of many-body wave functions, a natural idea is from the LU transformations as discussed in Sections~\ref{Qphase_LU} and~\ref{sec:liquid}.
+We will analyze the classes of wave functions under LU transformations, or more generally, gLU transformations.

 As discussed above, the gLU transformations define an equivalence relation among many-body ground-state spaces.
 The equivalence classes defined by such an equivalence relation will be called the gLU classes.
 The gLU classes of gapped quantum liquids correspond to gapped quantum liquid phases.